contentful/compose-starter-helpcenter-nextjs/README.md

 # Compose Starter: Help Center + Next.js

 This is a sample website frontend to help you get started with Compose and Next.js.
-You can use this example with Compose's quick start content for empty spaces.
+You can use this example with Compose's quick start "Simple website" content model for empty spaces.

 ## Getting started